 DR LINDA STANNARD, UCT / SCIENCE PHOTO LIBRARY DR LINDA STANNARD, UCT / SCIENCE PHOTO LIBRARY

-Papilloma virus.
-Coloured transmission electron micrograph (TEM) of human papilloma viruses (HPV), the cause of warts.
-They are on a fractal background.
-Warts commonly grow on the hands and soles of the feet, on the body's mucous membranes and on the genitals.
-Papilloma viruses belong to the papovavirus group, most of whose members are capable of inducing non-malignant tumours.
-HPV has been implicated in certain skin and cervical cancers.
-Magnification unknown.
+Wart virus.
+Coloured transmission electron micro- graph (TEM) of human papilloma viruses (HPV), the cause of human warts or papillomas.
+These DNA viruses have a cubic-symmetry although they appear rounded here.
+Their protein coat contains 72 capsomer units which resemble bumps.
+HPV causes warts on the hands and soles of the feet, on mucous membranes of the body and on the genitals.
+Human papilloma viruses belong to the papovavirus group of which most members are capable of inducing non-malignant tumours.
+HPV virus has been implicated in certain skin and cervical cancers.
+Magnification: x250,000 at 6x7cm size.

 Model release not required.
 Property release not required.